OGGM/oggm-edu/docs/simulator.rst

 ..  admonition:: Take home messages
     :class: toggle

-    - during a surge event: The glacier flows faster and reaches lower in the valley.
+    - During a surge event: The glacier flows faster and reaches lower in the valley.
       In the upper parts the accumulation of snow does change, but not much (accumulation is slightly less since the glacier is thinner: a process called mass-balance / elevation feedback).
       At the same time, a much larger area than usual of the glacier is exposed to melt below the ELA.
 Therefore the glacier thins and looses volume, although it is still advancing.
-    - after a surge event: The glacier flow recovers its usual "slow" velocity.
+    - After a surge event: The glacier flow recovers its usual "slow" velocity.
 The glacier will retreat until it accumulated enough ice to advance again.

 **Going further:**